5 Foods To Boost Your HappinessMarch 12th, 2015

 4. Eat your greens

 Dark leafy greens are a nutritional powerhouse.
 They’re especially high in potassium, magnesium and calcium which are important to regulate stress hormones, ward off PMS-related blues, and promote sleep — all of which are so important to maintaining happiness.
 Collard greens, kale, chard, and spinach are all great choices and don’t forget grasses, too.
 Sometimes it’s hard to eat enough greens every day so organic, high quality powders can be a nice supplement.
-I like Amazing Grass trio of greens.

 5. Don’t forget the chocolate